Hawai’i Trip Journal 2010

 The guy’s answer was predictable: “Depends on the day.
 Today should be calm, but I’ll tell you what, we’ll try to make it as smooth as possible.”

 After the big roar down the runway and burst into the sky, the flight was in fact fairly mellow—long stretches of calm punctuated with mild turbulence, two sudden drops that were over before I could dwell on them.
-I consoled myself by how fast we were moving compared to any wind-speed on the Earth—a missile through transparent fog.
+I consoled myself by how fast we were moving compared to any crosswind-speed on the Earth—a missile through transparent fog.

 The ocean below didn’t read as ocean; it was too far down.
 What I saw were armadas of mostly cumulus and cirrus clouds to the horizon above an amorphous blue field.
 The flight was actually most bumpy when there were no clouds.
 There were also long quiet stretches in which a blanket of low mist covered the Pacific.

-After five hours the outlying streets of Honolulu manifested suddenly out of the ocean and, as a land mammal for last several hundred million years, I found the sight of conventional streets and buildings utterly beautiful.
-It was a tad challenging for those guys to corral the big bird at five hundred and seventy miles an hour and bring the metal down onto the runway, and we bounced once before settling.
+After five hours the outlying streets of Honolulu manifested suddenly out of the ocean and, as a land mammal for last several hundred million years, I found the sight of conventional streets and buildings beautiful.
+It was a tad challenging for those guys to corral their big bird at five hundred and seventy miles an hour and bring the metal down onto the runway, and we bounced once before settling.

 At the Honolulu Airport we took the so-called Wiki Wiki shuttle bus from the mainland and international section to Kaua’i gate.
-I have never witnessed such anarchy before in an airport as the random particle motion across the inter-island section where Honolulu is a hub for flights to the other islands.
-It was a madhouse cacophony—too many kids, too much carry-on luggage, too many cheap stores and fast-food patios—though I’m sure that most of the Third and Fourth World would make it look prim and regal by comparison.
-You can’t fly directly from Mau’i or Molokai to Kaua’i, but you can, by way of Honolulu.
-So it was more like a bus depot than an airport.
+I have never witnessed such anarchy before in an airport as the random particle motion across the inter-island section of Honolulu Airport where Honolulu is a hub for flights to the other islands.
+It was a madhouse cacophony—too many kids, too much carry-on luggage, too many cheap stores and fast-food patios—though I’m sure that many Third and Fourth World airports would make it look prim and regal by comparison.

 The Oahu to Lihu’e flight was listed as 37 minutes on our itinerary, so I tended to discount it—sort of, if we make it to Honolulu we’re home free.
 However, the smaller, older jet rattled so much on the runway before take-off, making an inconsistent sound that I had never heard from a plane engine—like a broken vacuum cleaner in reverse—that Lindy was led to remark: “I hope they service these.”
 Also our one pilot looked as though he had just tossed aside his surfboard, suited up, and hurried into the cockpit.

-Getting into the air on this vehicle was much more mechanical, as though we were motoring through water.
+Getting into the air on this vehicle was much mechanical, as though we were motoring through water.
 I wondered how high we would climb.
 After all, at a half hour from an airport planes usually begin their descent.
 Yet we kept going, up above the clouds, quite bumpy in stretches.
 The tiny atolls and isles made a distracting vista.

 It was not reassuring when the single male steward started beverage service at fifteen minutes into the flight.
 It made me wonder if we were on the right plane.